Terms of Engagement and Information for Clients

 3.2 We will report to you periodically on the progress of any engagement and will inform you of any material and unexpected delays, significant changes or complications in the work being undertaken.
 You may request a progress report at any time.

 4.2 Estimates: We provide an estimate of fees where possible – this is a guide and not a fixed quote.
 Any significant assumptions included in the estimate will be stated and you must tell us if those assumptions are wrong or change.
-Where an estimate is given and as the file progresses it appears likely that the estimate will be exceeded, we will advise you of this and provide you with an updated estimate where the fee is likely to be more than $350 over the sum we estimated.
+Unless specified an estimate includes GST, disbursements and any administrative expenses.
+Where an estimate is given and as the file progresses it appears likely that the estimate will be exceeded, we will advise you of this and provide you with an updated estimate where the fee is likely to be more than $400 plus GST over the sum we estimated.

 4.4 Office service charge fee (administrative expenses): In addition to disbursements, we may charge a fee to cover out of pocket costs that are not included in our fee and are not recorded as disbursements.
 These include items such as bank fees, photocopying and printing, electronic forms, courier charges, postage and phone calls.